4ian/GDevelop.js/Readme.md

 libGD.js
 ========

-This is a port of some parts of Game Develop to Javascript using Emscripten.
+This is a port of some parts of GDevelop to Javascript using Emscripten.

 How to build
 ------------

-* Put this repository into a folder called WebIDE at the root of the Game Develop repository.
+* Put this repository into a folder called WebIDE at the root of the GDevelop repository.
 * Launch CMake, choose the emscripten toolchain, and the root of the GD repository for the sources.
 * Go to the folder where the makefile was generated and launch the compilation.